How to Legally Change Your Last Name

 It is essential to have the following documents with you while you are in the process of changing your last name.
-Be sure to consult with your divorce lawyer in Glen Cove if you have any questions about the following documents:
+Be sure to consult with your divorce lawyer in Suffolk County if you have any questions about the following documents:

 - For starters, you’ll need a certified copy of your NY divorce decree

 - Your driver’s license or passport will do.

 - You could present an adoption decree, hospital records, or your birth certificate.

 What needs to be updated after my last name is legally changed: